History: Education

 History education in state schools serves a variety of purposes.
 A key skill is historical literacy, the ability to comprehend, critically analyse, and respond to historical claims.
 By making students aware of significant developments in the past, they can become familiar with various contexts of human life, helping them understand the present and its diverse cultures.
 At the same time, history education can foster a sense of cultural identity by connecting students with their heritage, traditions, and practices, for example, by introducing them to iconic elements ranging from national landmarks and monuments to historical figures and traditional festivities.
-Knowledge of a shared past and cultural heritage can contribute to the formation of a national identity and prepares students for active citizenship.
+Knowledge of a shared past and cultural heritage can contribute to the formation of a national identity and prepare students for active citizenship.
 This political aspect of history education may spark disputes about which topics school textbooks should cover.
 In various regions, it has resulted in so-called history wars over the curriculum.
 It can lead to a biased treatment of controversial topics in an attempt to present their national heritage in a favourable light.
 (Note: For example, some Japanese high school history textbooks have faced various criticisms for downplaying Japan's colonial and wartime activities.)

 Informal education provided by exhibitions of historic artefacts in museums is part of public history.

 In addition to the formal education provided in public schools, history is also taught in informal settings outside the classroom.
 Public history takes place in locations like museums and memorial sites, where selected artefacts are often used to tell specific stories.
 It includes popular history, which aims to make the past accessible and appealing to a wide audience of non-specialists in media such as books, television programmes, and online content.
 Informal history education also happens in oral traditions as narratives about the past are transmitted across generations.